Keyshia Cole Apologizes For Making VERZUZ Fans Wait Over An Hour… Explains The Real Reason

 His full interview is below:

 Cole also explained her apparent “attitude” when she first came out saying she “wears her heart on her sleeve” and that she was upset about her lateness and was also extremely nervous.
-In her conversation with Elijah Blake she also revealed she’s been nervous with every single performance she’s had.
+In her conversation with Elijah Blake, she also revealed she’s been nervous with every single performance she’s had.

 Do you think Keyshia should have come out before her audio/visuals were fixed?
 Or did she do the right thing?